The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

 {\bf \punct How was the double gamma function invented? } After formula \eqref{eq:weierstrass}, Alekseevsky writes: {\it Taking this product as a definition of $G(x,\omega)$ and setting

 where $\omega$, $\omega'$ are periods of elliptic functions, we get

-It is clear that this function consists of {\rm quarter} factors entering to $\varsigma_3$-function of Weierstrass \footnote{The Weierstarss function, see, e.g., \cite{Akh}, \S 13, is given by a product \eqref{eq:pre-sigma} over $(m,n)\in \Z^2\setminus (0,0)$.
-In our case \eqref{eq:weierstrass}, the product is given over $m\ge 0$, $n\ge 0$, $(m,n)\ne(0,0$.} (or $\vartheta_1$ of Jacobi), herein it comes from $\varsigma_3$ in the same way as $\frac 1{\Gamma(z)}$ from $\sin\pi z$.
-However, in a two-periodic function, a ratio $\frac{\omega'}\omega$ can be imaginary or complex but for the function $G$ this condition is not necessary \footnote{i.e., a ratio of periods can be positive real.}.
+It is clear that this function consists of a {\rm quarter} of the factors entering to the $\varsigma_3$-function of Weierstrass \footnote{The Weierstarss function, see for example \cite{Akh}, \S 13, is given by a product \eqref{eq:pre-sigma} over $(m,n)\in \Z^2\setminus (0,0)$.
+In our case \eqref{eq:weierstrass}, the product is given over $m\ge 0$, $n\ge 0$, $(m,n)\ne(0,0$.} (or $\vartheta_1$ of Jacobi), herein it comes from $\varsigma_3$ the same way as $\frac 1{\Gamma(z)}$ comes from $\sin\pi z$.
+However, in a two-periodic function, the ratio $\frac{\omega'}\omega$ can be imaginary or complex but for the function $G$ this condition is not necessary \footnote{i.e., a ratio of periods can be positive real.}.

 The function $G$ is analogous to the function of Heine \footnote{Footnote from \cite{Ale88}: {\it Handbuch der Kugelfunctionen, p.
 109, or Crelle J. t 34. p.
 290}, see \cite{Hei}, \cite{Hei1}.
 I do not understand these references (they are taken from \cite{App}).
-However, the attribution of this expression to Eduard Heine is correct, see the next subsection.}, which is composed from {\it half} of the factors of $\vartheta_3$.
+However, the attribution of this expression to Eduard Heine is correct, see the next subsection.}, which is composed from a {\it half} of the factors of $\vartheta_3$.
 For a collation, we present an expression from Appell's memoire \footnote{Footnote from Alekseevsky: {\it Mathematische Annalen.
 B. 19. p.
 84. }, see \cite{App}},

 for

 excluding the combination $m=0$, $n=0$.}

 \sm